 Qibao ancient town is a depiction of Shanghai as it used to be.
 You can find it in the centre of the Minhang District in Shanghai; just 18 km from the downtown area.
 If you’re not keen on travelling a long distance then Qibao will satisfy your curiosity about ancient water townships without the hassle.

 Generations of scholars and government officials have visited the ancient town of Luzhi.
 Besides them, Luzhi is famous for its beautiful waterways and ancient bridges, some of which date back to the Song Dynasty.
 A walk in the ancient town of Luzhi is said to be a walk into history frozen in time.

+Another of the popular old towns in China is Tunxi.
 Tunxi was an old commercial village, which was flooded with merchants from throughout China.
-It’s built around the junction of 2 rivers and nowadays consists of the original part (along the bank of the Xin’an Jiang river) and the new part by the train and bus stations.
+It’s built around the junction of 2 rivers.
+Nowadays this small town in China consists of the original part (along the bank of the Xin’an Jiang river) and the new part by the train and bus stations.

 Tunxi village is a prime example of the region’s classic architecture.
 Make time to explore the 2 Ming dynasty mansions in the city’s backstreets.

 Also known as the “Tibetan fairyland,” Jiaju Tibetan Village is on a slight hill slope, and consists of about 140 houses.
-These unique houses are all built with crown-shaped roofs, red eaves, and white walls, which make the houses look like little castles amongst the forest.
+It’s one of the most unique ancient Chinese villages thanks to the houses which have crown-shaped roofs, red eaves, and white walls.
+This makes the houses look like little castles amongst the forest.